Using pills to help you study? Has a habit got out of hand? Help and support is always available if you or a friend need it.

 The best method of harm reduction is not taking drugs at all, especially as you can never be sure what substances you may actually be consuming and what effect this will have on you.
 Taking drugs always carries a risk and can potentially be harmful, however if you or someone you know does choose to take them, there are steps that you can take to make sure that you avoid as much harm as possible:

 - Don’t be afraid of seeking help and being honest about what you have taken.
 Be aware of how you would get help in the venue you're in.

 - Avoid mixing drugs, especially with alcohol

 - Look after friends, if they are sleeping or unconscious, put them in the recovery position.
 More information on emergency help is available here.

 - Tell someone you are with what you have taken.
 It is important that the people you're with know if you have taken any substances should you need medical attention

 Release, a national centre of expertise on drugs and drugs law, is another great source of information in this area.

-Locally, you can seek support on drug use or addiction from Sheffield DACT either online, via telephone (0114 272 1481) or in person at the Sheffield DACT walk-in centre at 44 Sidney Street, S1 4RH.
+In Sheffield, you can find support and advice on drug use or addiction from Sheffield DACT either online, via telephone (0114 272 1481), or in person at the Sheffield DACT walk-in centre at 44 Sidney Street, S1 4RH.
 Also, the Non-Opiates Service offers assessment, support and interventions to people using any non-opiate drug.